javokhirsavriev/javokhirsavriev/README.md

 # Hi 👋, I'm Javokhir

-- 📱 I’m Software Android Engineer.
+- 📱 I’m Mobile Software Engineer.
-- 🤯 Developing for Android since 2017.
+- 🤯 Developing for Android since 2020 and iOS since 2022.
 - 💻 Currently working on very cool projects.
-- 🌱 I’m currently learning KMM.
+- 🌱 I’m currently learning iOS and KMM.
-- ✌🏻 Looking forward to collaborating with other developers.
 - 📫 I'm available to answer your questions related to programming on any platform.
 Just connect me :)

 ## Connect me